Skip to Content

 4. Heat skillet or griddle to medium-high heat

-5. Divide dough into 8 pieces for about a 6-7" tortilla and shape into balls
+5. Divide dough into 8 pieces for about a ~7" tortilla, 12 pieces for ~5-6" and shape into balls

-6. Lightly oil mat if needed and roll out with rolling pin or hands till almost see-through, keeping other dough balls covered.
+6. Lightly oil mat if needed and roll out with rolling pin till almost see-through, keeping other dough balls covered.
 The thinner they are rolled out the more bubbles will form.

 Freshly Flaked Oats